Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

 We generate 16000 training and 4000 test samples using Eq.~(\ref{eqn_H_stochastic}).
-Utilizing the EFNN architecture in Fig.~\ref{fig_spin3}(a), the nonlinear mappings $f_{i}$ and $g_{j}$ are constructed by sequential linear layers with $\tanh$ activations.
+The nonlinear mappings $f_{i}$ and $g_{j}$ use sequential linear layers with tanh activations.
 The network is trained with the Adam optimizer and a decaying learning rate.
-Performance is evaluated by the relative error, defined as the square root of the MSE on the test set divided by the absolute mean of $H(S)$.
-We compare EFNNs to standard DNNs, using 18 neurons per layer and varying the number of FP layers ($n=1,2,3$).
-With one FP layer, the DNN achieves approximately a $7\times 10^{-2}$ relative error, while the EFNN attains around $4\times 10^{-2}$.
-As the number of FP layers increases, the DNN's error rapidly worsens, whereas the EFNN's error decreases to about $1\times 10^{-2}$ with three FP layers (Fig.~\ref{fig_spin3}(b)).
-Additionally, Fig.~\ref{fig_spin3}(c) shows that increasing the number of neurons in the EFNN from 15 to 150 leads to an algebraic decrease in relative error, reaching a minimum around 150 neurons for all tested FP layers, and optimal performance is achieved with three FP layers.
-These results demonstrate that EFNNs effectively capture many-body interactions through multiple feed-forward paths, improving accuracy as layers and neurons increase.
-In contrast, DNNs lose their ability to fit the energy accurately with additional layers.
-Both the number of FP layers and the internal neuron count are crucial for the EFNNs' high performance.
+Performance is evaluated by the relative error, defined as the root mean square error (RMSE) on the test set divided by the absolute value of the mean of $H(S)$.
+We vary the number of network layers from 1 to 3 and the number of neurons from 15 to 150.
+The performance of EFNNs, DenseNets, ResNets, and DNNs is presented in Fig.~\ref{fig_spin3}(b).
+The relative error decreases with more neurons for all networks, but EFNNs significantly outperform others as layers increase, with the relative error decreasing below $5\times 10^{-3}$ for EFNNs with 2 and 3 layers when the number of neurons $\geq 105$.
+The only exception is the ResNet with 3 layers and 150 neurons.
+In most cases, DenseNets, ResNets, and DNNs perform worse than 2-layer EFNNs.